cjnevin/PapyrusCore/README.md

 // this has been omitted to reduce complexity

-// Create a dictionary object for determining and validating moves let dictionary = AnagramDictionary(filename: "DICTIONARY")!
+// Create a dictionary object for determining and validating moves
+// Dictionary must conform to 'Lookup' protocol (like my AnagramDictionary) let dictionary = AnagramDictionary(filename: "DICTIONARY")!

 // Create players that will be challenging eachother